thebuzzstop/StateEngineCrank/docs/_source/DiningPhilosophers.rst

 	DiningPhilosophers simulation state diagram.

-	This image was created using PlantUML with the UML contained in the DiningPhilosophers.py docstring.
+	This image was created using PlantUML with the UML contained in the DiningPhilosophers.py docstring  :ref:`DiningPhilosophersUml`.

 Dining Philosophers Source
 --------------------------